YoanGaussens/YoanGaussens/README.md

   ### 🔍 Curious and motivated

-  Always eager to learn, I am motivated by a desire to grow and continuously improve :
+  Always seeking new knowledge, I am constantly looking to learn and grow :

   - **Continuous learning** : I constantly explore new tools and technologies to enhance my skills and adapt to emerging trends.
   - **Creativity and innovation** : I use every personal project as an opportunity to push boundaries and test new ideas.